Baltazarya/Baltazarya/README.md

-# 👋 Hello, I’m @Baltazarya, an statistician looking to star a few projects.
+# 👋 Hello, I’m @Baltazarya, an statistician looking to start a few projects.
-  Said projects will be linked here when they are completed(Hopefully :))
+  Said projects will be linked here when they are completed {Hopefully :)}

 If you want to reach out to me please do so via:
   - Email: henbaltazart@gmail.com